How American Soldiers Voted in World War II

 Videos of Soldiers Casting Absentee Votes

 From Critical Past an online stock video depository.
+Click on images to view video.

 Example of Federal War Ballot Mailbag Tags used to identify mailbags en-route back to the states: